Menu

 Innovation Footprint

-NCR's innovation layer is enterprise-transformation driven rather than product-startup driven.
-It runs through the Big Four consulting practices, global bank digital labs, and the Microsoft India Development Center whose Noida campus is on track to become the company's largest R&D hub outside its global headquarters.
+Microsoft's largest India campus developing in Noida.
+NCR's innovation layer is enterprise-transformation driven, running through Big Four consulting practices, global bank digital labs, and the Microsoft India Development Center.

 Leadership Presence